 Students are expected to demonstrate the ability to perform similar functions as would be expected in a nursing employment situation.
-All students must be able to tolerate physically taxing activities and perform during stressful situations in order to meet the demands of the profession.
+All students must be able to tolerate physically taxing activities and perform during stressful situations to meet the profession's demands.

 Students must assess their own capabilities prior to entering the nursing program.
-The following list, although not comprehensive, identifies some of the more basic, minimum of essential skills necessary in the nursing program, as well as in the career.
+The following list, although not comprehensive, identifies some of the more basic, minimum of essential skills necessary in the nursing program and the career.